dradigon/student-dropout-ml/README.md

 ## 🧪 Experiment Tracking

-All experiments, model decisions, and observations are documented in:
+All experiments, modeling decisions, failures, and production fixes are documented in:

 ```
 experiments.md
 ```

+---

+## ⚠️ Model Limitations

+* Lower predictive performance for the **Enrolled** class due to class overlap
+* Model trained on historical institutional data; generalization may vary across regions
+* Predictions are intended to **support** academic decision-making, not replace human judgment

+---

+## 📌 Future Improvements

+* Model monitoring and drift detection
+* CI/CD pipeline using GitHub Actions
+* Authentication and rate-limiting for API
+* Feature importance and explainability (SHAP)

 ---